Restoring isotropy in a three-dimensional lattice model: The Ising universality class: Restoring isotropy

 In the present study, we focus on $\xi < 10$.
 Our numerical results for the correlation length of the Ising model, $q_3=0$, are summarized in table \ref{Isingxi}.
 Note that in the case of the ratios $r_2$ and $r_3$, the statistical correlation between the correlation lengths in the different directions are properly taken into account by performing a Jackknife analysis.

 We fitted the data with the Ansatz

 where $a$ and the exponent $x$ are free parameters.
-The statistical error of $\xi_{(1,0,0)}$ is ignored for simplicity.
+We refer to $\xi_{(1,0,0)}$ as $\xi$ to keep the notation simple.
+The statistical error of $\xi$ is ignored for simplicity.
 Fitting all data for $r_3$ we get $x=2.006(3)$ and $\chi^2$/d.o.f. $=0.26$.
 Adding a correction term $\propto L^{-2}$ we get $x=2.016(12)$ and $\chi^2$/d.o.f. $=0.10$ instead.
 We conclude that the exponent $x$ is consistent with the results for $\omega_{NR}$ of refs. \cite{pisaseries,Simmons-Duffin:2016wlq}.
 However, our accuracy is by far lower than that of ref. \cite{Simmons-Duffin:2016wlq}.

 Next we have simulated the Blume-Capel model on the simple cubic lattice with $q_3=0$ at $D=0.655$ at 8 values of $K$ that correspond to $\xi \approx 2$, $3$, $4$, $5$, $6$, $7$, $8$, and $9$.
 Our numerical results are given in table \ref{Blumexi}.